 - Institution should be University of Arkansas at Little Rock

 - For your CITI username, use your UALR email address

-Once you’ve registered you will be taken to the ‘Select Curriculum’ page.
-If you don’t require IRB training and review, skip Questions 1 and 2 and go directly to Question 3, Responsible Conduct of Research, and choose the appropriate field for your background, and click ‘Submit’ at the bottom of the screen.
+Once you’ve registered, you will be taken to the ‘Select Curriculum’ page.
+If you don’t require IRB training and review, skip Questions 1 and 2 and go directly to Question 3, Responsible Conduct of Research.
+Choose the appropriate field for your background and click ‘Submit’ at the bottom of the screen.

-Other courses are available, such as the Animal Care section, which must be taken by individuals doing work involving those area or subjects.
+Other courses are available, such as the Animal Care section, which must be taken by individuals doing work involving those areas or subjects.
 You will see these courses on the list when you access the “add a course” section.
 Please check with your supervisor or call the research office with any questions on what may be required.